What is Online Teaching?

 Online teaching is accomplished in a wide variety of ways, using multiple methods.
 Many online college courses are taken on the college website using a secure log-in method.
 The classroom lectures may be downloaded and homework or required paperwork uploaded securely via the college’s site.
 Classrooms for online teaching are less formal, taking in fewer students and sending assignments and texts through email and receiving them in the same fashion.

 Alternatively online teaching can take place in real-time, by utilizing desktop sharing software to form an online classroom.
-Students join the online classroom and can view the remote desktop of the teacher from their own computer, and listen to the teacher present the material via audio or video conferencing.
+Students join the online classroom and can view the remote desktop of the teacher from their own computer, and listen to the teacher present the material via audio conferencing.
 There are also live chat websites for many online teaching events which permit the students to log in and facilitate the real-time online teaching.
 If there are dozens and dozens of students attending an online class, this is generally referred to as a webinar.